Application Operations¶

 app.is_foreground()

-Retrieve application information such as version, etc.
+Retrieve information about the app, such as version, etc.

 app.info()